-The increasing number of conflicts and restrictions have denied thousands of migrants, refugees and asylum seekers basic rights such as education, health care, credit facilities, food, water, and so much more.
+The increasing number of conflicts and restrictions have denied thousands of migrants, refugees, and asylum seekers basic rights such as education, health care, credit facilities, food, water, and so much more.
 This is not only distressing for these individuals but also affects their chances of being reintegrated into the society they were formerly a part of, for fear of being hurt.

-Clemantine Wamariya is a Rwandan-American activist, public speaker, author.
+Clemantine Wamariya is a Rwandan-American activist, public speaker, and author.
 Wamariya primarily gives talks related to humanitarian aid on TED and the Oprah Winfrey show, following her disturbing experience during the Rwanda genocide as a Tutsi.

 Conflicts create fear.
-And fear limits our potentials.
+And fear limits our potential.
 It steals our faith and robs us of every chance we have to be our best selves.
 However, Wamariya sees plenty of untapped potential in refugees.
 Having experienced these things herself, she believes every refugee has a great person in them who is waiting for an opportunity.

 Sonny William "Bill" Williams is a professional rugby league footballer and a former professional rugby union footballer and heavyweight boxer.
 He is a decorated rugby footballer, one of the 20 players to have won multiple rugby world cups.
 William is also a human rights activist and served as an ambassador to UNICEF in 2015.